mps9506/rATTAINS/cran-comments.md

 ## Comments

-* This submission includes minor fixes to build errors introduced by the upstream dependency vcr v2.
+* This submission removes the dependency on the tibblify package that is scheduled to be archived.

 ## Reverse dependencies